Travel guide

 Photo: Genadi Yakovlev · Pexels

-All three countries have good 4G coverage in cities and tourist areas, better than many travelers expect.
-In Georgia, you'll have a solid signal in Tbilisi, Batumi, Kazbegi, and Kutaisi.
-In Armenia, Yerevan and the major monasteries (Garni, Geghard) are well covered.
-In Azerbaijan, Baku is a very connected and modern city.
+All three countries have good 4G coverage in cities and tourist areas, better than many travelers expect before arriving.
+In Georgia, you'll have solid signal in Tbilisi, on the coast of Batumi, and in Kutaisi.
+In Armenia, Yerevan and the large nearby monasteries—Garni and Geghard, less than an hour from the capital—are well covered, as is the Lake Sevan area.
+In Azerbaijan, Baku is a very connected and modern city, with good signal in both the old city of Icherisheher and along the promenade.

-Useful tip: in mountainous areas of the Caucasus, download offline maps before you leave.
-The signal can drop in passes and valleys, and a downloaded map will prevent you from getting lost on poorly marked roads.
+Useful tip: In mountainous areas of the Caucasus, download offline maps before leaving the city.
+The signal can drop right on mountain passes and in the tightest valleys, and a downloaded map will prevent you from getting lost on poorly marked roads where the next sign might only be in the local alphabet.

-This is why Caucasus routes almost always use Georgia as a bridge country: you enter through Tbilisi and from there go down to Armenia or Azerbaijan.
-This affects your connectivity: your Georgian eSIM will cover you on those transit routes, and you will activate the eSIM for each country upon arrival.
-Plan the order of your eSIMs according to your actual itinerary.
+That's why routes through the Caucasus almost always use Georgia as a bridge country: you enter through Tbilisi and from there go down to Armenia (crossing via Sadakhlo-Bagratashen) or to Azerbaijan (via Lagodekhi-Balakan), but never directly between the latter two.
+This affects your connectivity very specifically: your Georgia eSIM will cover you on those transit routes to either of the other two countries, and you will activate the corresponding eSIM only upon arrival.
+Plan the order of your profiles according to your actual itinerary, not the other way around.

-Another detail you'll appreciate having resolved with data: land border crossings in the Caucasus can be slow, with few staff members speaking Spanish or English.
-Arriving with internet on your mobile allows you to use a translator, check updated entry requirements, and notify your accommodation if the crossing is delayed.
-Landing connected in each country, without relying on Wi-Fi at a border post, takes a lot of stress out of this type of trip.
+Another detail you'll appreciate having resolved with your own data: land border crossings in the Caucasus can be slow and have limited staff who speak Spanish or even English.
+Arriving with internet on your phone allows you to use a camera translator, check updated entry requirements on the spot, and notify your accommodation if the crossing is delayed by several hours, which is not uncommon in this area.
+Landing connected in each country, without relying on Wi-Fi at a border post that likely doesn't exist, significantly reduces stress on this type of trip.

 eSIM for the Caucasus: Georgia, Armenia and Azerbaijan